 Social Work Program Mission

-The Social Work Program prepares graduates for beginning professional employment in social service agencies and/or the successful pursuit of graduate social work education.
-Students are educated to apply the generalist approach and humanitarian values toward the promotion of social and economic justice, the resolution of human problems, and improvement in quality of life for all people.
+The MacMurray College Social Work Program is dedicated to the professional development and educational growth of students working to obtain the Bachelor in Social Work degree.
+The program prepares graduates for professional employment in a variety of practice settings and locations, including small towns and rural communities, and for the successful pursuit of graduate social work education.
+Students are educated to apply generalist professional knowledge, values, and skills toward the promotion of social and economic justice, service to others for the resolution of human problems, and improvement in the quality of life for all people.

 The MacMurray Social Work Program prepares students for these challenges by combining a talented faculty, a rigorous course of study, and outstanding field practicum opportunities with the many advantages of a small college environment.
-Students completing the program earn a Bachelor of Social Work (BSW) degree.
+Students completing the program earn and Bachelor of Social Work (BSW) degree.

 History and Accreditation

-Social Work majors earning the Bachelor of Social Work degree must complete the following courses: Sociology 201; Psychology 201, 221; Political Science 203; History 202; and any two of the following: Psychology 242, 246, or 305; Biology 110; or Spanish 100.
-Students complete 42 hours of required academic work in the major (Social Work 203, 250, 300, 304, 312, 314, 316, 345, 495), including 12 credit hours in field practicum (Social Work 475 and 476).
+Social Work majors earning the Bachelor of Social Work degree must complete the following courses: PSYC 101, 221, 242, 305; SCWK 101; HIST 202; and BIOL 109.
+Students complete 46 hours of required academic work in the major (SCWK 103, 250, 275, 300, 304, 312, 314, 316, 345, 375, 495), including 12 credit hours in field practicum (SCWK 475).

 - Admission to MacMurray.